viamrobotics/docs/docs/mobility/motion/_index.md

 3. Execute that movement to move the actual machine.
 4. Return whether or not this process succeeded.

-The motion service takes the volumes associated with all configured robot components (local and remote) into account for each request to ensure that the robot does not collide with itself or other known objects.
+The motion service takes the volumes associated with all configured machine components (local and remote) into account for each request to ensure that the machine does not collide with itself or other known objects.

 {{< tabs >}}
 {{% tab name="Python" %}}